xmlking/hub/DIY.md

 yarn cache ls
 yarn cache dir
 yarn cache clean
+yarn config list
 ```

+> Every time you upgrade Yarn version, you have to remove all global modules and re-add them.

 ### Project Scaffolding (Optional)
 > these steps below are for setting up a new project from the scratch.